apache/ozone/CONTRIBUTING.md

 ### Useful Maven build options

+  * Use `-Dbuild-ozonefs=unshaded` to create unshaded Ozone FS jar file.
-  * Use `-DskipShade` to skip shaded Ozone FS jar file creation.
+  * Use `-Dbuild-ozonefs=false` to skip Ozone FS jar file creation.
 Saves time, but you can't test integration with other software that uses Ozone as a Hadoop-compatible file system.
   * Use `-DskipRecon` to skip building Recon Web UI.
 It saves about 2 minutes.
   * Use `-Pdist` to build the binary tarball, similar to the one that gets released